Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Launching The Game](https://github.com/user-attachments/assets/3af8373b-7ec0-433a-8279-7dbf6d1c7bbd) </p>

 - Launch the game via MO2.
 Launching from Steam, GOG, or the Uranium Fever Launcher will **NOT** launch the game with Uranium Fever enabled.
+- If prompted that INIs are read-only, select `Clear the Read Only Flag`.

   ![Launch](https://github.com/user-attachments/assets/7713003d-0e46-45a3-aad4-ec2d21d5c446)